wtsi-hgi/hgi-vault/doc/design.md

 (e.g., an implementation that doesn't use this function, where others do, may be suspect).

+### Test Driven Development

+Test cases for any new functionality must be written upfront, where functionality and interfaces will be [defined later](#detail).
+Tests must cover the Cartesian product of all options and, where external state is required, this must be specified upfront (again, [defined later](#detail)) and cover all expected (per design) eventualities.
+The test suite may be amended and altered afterwards to conform to unexpected implementation details required for certification.

+The Cartesian product of options has the potential of making the test space very large.
+To therefore avoid intractability, options ought to be constrained in both quantity and type.
+This will have the consequential benefit of reducing cyclomatic complexity.

 ### Overview

 The system will be comprised of two subcomponents, which may share